 The UK spends £27 billion on clothes each year and there’s no sign that our obsession for fast fashion is slowing down.

-Watch our 12 minute video, which shines a light on the dark side of the fashion industry and aims to show how we can play our part in improving the lives of garment workers.
+Watch our film, Unravelling the Thread, which shines a light on the dark side of the fashion industry and aims to show how we can play our part in improving the lives of garment workers.

 The process of making clothes is complex and involves many people and corporations around the world.
 Brands want to keep their profits high and their costs down so they will move orders to whichever factory will make it cheapest.
 To get the work, factories often compete to pay the lowest prices.
 They cut corners on health and safety.
 Slash wages.
 It’s a race to the bottom.

 In 2013, 1,138 people lost their lives when Rana Plaza clothing factory in Bangladesh collapsed.
 Five years on, people from all over the world have used their voice to tell brands that things must change.
 And it’s working.
 The industry is starting to change.

 Arun Ambatipudi who has worked in the cotton industry for many years explains: ‘Cotton prices globally are very, very low.
 For the last 50 years the price of cotton has always been low and more importantly the price of production is going up year on year which means most of the time the cotton farmer is making a loss.

 ‘Cotton and textiles is a very lengthy and complex supply chain – so cotton farmers are removed from the consumers.
 They are at the bottom end of the chain which means they do not have the power to negotiate with the consumers or with the traders.’

 Cotton farmers aren’t making enough money for a decent standard of living.
 They can’t afford to pay for essentials for their families like medicine when they are ill, school fees for their children and even food.